propstg/blarglewash-bikini/README.md

 Default locations are at the Yellow Jack and behind the large car wash in Los Santos.

+Note: Not used or tested in the last 2 years, so almost definitely broken in some way due to updates.

 ## Download & Installation

 ### Using Git